mdn/content/files/en-us/webassembly/reference/memory/grow/index.md

 ### Growing a specified memory

-As memories are defined in a WASM module they are sequentially allocated an index number from zero.
+As memories are defined in a Wasm module they are sequentially allocated an index number from zero.
 You can grow a specific memory by specifying the `memory` instruction and the desired index or name (if it has one), after the `grow` instruction.
 If you don't specify a particular memory the default memory with index 0 is used.